nyakowint/xsoverlay-keyboard-osc/README.md

 ## Install

+Dont.

+### Uninstall / Remove

-Quick install: Open a **PowerShell** window, and run the following command:
+Open a **PowerShell** window, and run the following command:

 ```pwsh
 Invoke-WebRequest -UseBasicParsing "https://raw.githubusercontent.com/nyakowint/xsoverlay-keyboard-osc/main/install.ps1" | Invoke-Expression
 ```

-You'll need to paste the path to your XSOverlay folder if you install steam games to an uncommon location.  \
-To find it, open Steam and navigate to [XSOverlay] > Manage (cog) > Browse local files
+Removing the plugin can be done in one of two ways:

-To update or remove the chatbox plugin, run the above script again and select update/remove.
+- Run the powershell script above and select `Remove`

-Having trouble?
-Do a [manual installation](#manual-installation)
+- Follow the manual install steps in reverse order.
+Delete `BepInEx`, `doorstop_config.ini`, `winhttp.dll` and other non overlay files from your XSOverlay folder.

 ## Usage instructions